Financial Aid Options

 In 2013, Boston College Law School launched a new program to award full tuition merit scholarships to exceptionally promising students.
 Awards are made by the Admissions Office and no separate application is required.
 These scholarships are renewed for all three years of law school.
 Recipients are invited to participate in several events with alumni during their years at BC Law.

-The Public Service Scholarships provide full tuition annually to highly-qualified applicants who plan to practice law in service of the public.
-In keeping with Boston College Law School's mission of education for service to others, this program encourages students to seek careers in the public sector, notwithstanding the expense and associated debts of their legal education and the relatively low salaries associated with such careers.
+The Public Service Scholarships are awarded to highly-qualified applicants who are committed to practicing law in service of the public after graduation.
+In keeping with Boston College Law School’s mission of education for the service of others, and in recognition of the fact that such work tends to be significantly under-compensated, this program supports students committed to careers in the public sector by mitigating the expense and associated debts of their legal education through an annual full-tuition scholarship.
+Recipients are selected by a scholarship committee appointed by the Dean.

-The Scholarship Committee has established the following criteria for evaluating applicants:
+The committee has established the following criteria for evaluating applicants:

-- a stated intent to pursue a career in public interest/public service law,
+- a stated intent to pursue a career in public interest/service law;

-- past strong academic performance and outstanding academic promise.
+- past academic performance and evidence of exceptional academic promise.

 Recipients must reapply each year for the award.
-The scholarship committee will request an updated resume and list of activities and summer work (paid and volunteer) that together demonstrate the recipient's continued commitment to public interest and public service law.
+The committee will ask for an updated resume and list of activities and summer work (either paid or volunteer) that demonstrates the recipient's continued commitment to public interest and public service law.
 Public Service Scholars will be required to provide new commitment letters before the beginning of each fall semester.
 For the scholarship to be renewed, Public Service Scholarship recipients must meet the following criteria:

 - Public Service Scholars are expected to work both of their summers during law school for a public interest organization (exceptions to this policy will be considered in extraordinary circumstances and must be authorized by the Scholarship Committee).
 Three broad categories of employment meet this criterion; these are the same categories that qualify graduates of the law school for the Loan Repayment Assistance Program (LRAP).